How to Create a Capsule Wardrobe for Your Baby

 Soft materials and stretchy waistband are key when shopping for bottoms.
 Also be sure to check the inner seams to make sure there aren’t any rough edges that could irritate or rub against your little one’s delicate skin while they’re on the move.
 Bonus points if trousers are lined with no exposed seams at all!

 2-3 DUNGAREES, ROMPERS OR DRESSES

-While pretty dresses are irresistible, all-in-one dungarees and rompers look super cute on both boys and girls, and they can be worn with or without a bodysuit depending on the weather.
-Choose long or short legs depending on the season and, as with trousers, check for any exposed inner seams.
+Of course pretty dresses are always irresistible, and all-in-one dungarees and rompers are a great unisex option which look super cute on both boys and girls.
+Either can be worn with or without a bodysuit depending on the weather.
+For dungarees, choose long or short legs depending on the season and, as with trousers, check for any exposed inner seams.
 Crotch poppers are handy so you can roll the legs up for nappy changes but I always got on just fine with pairs that don’t have poppers and never really missed the extra fiddling.

 1-2 CARDIGANS OR SWEATERS (DOUBLE THIS IF BUILDING A WINTER WARDROBE)